wmo-im/wis2box-training/documentation/docs/en/practical-sessions/configuring-wis2box-datasets.md

 <img alt="Dataset Editor: new dataset" src="/../assets/img/wis2box-dataset-editor-new-dataset.png" width="800">

-### Reviewing the WIS2-notification for your discovery metadata
+### Reviewing the WIS2 notification for your discovery metadata

-Go to MQTT Explorer, if you were connected to the broker, you should see a new WIS2 notification published on the topic `origin/a/wis2/<your-centre-id>/metadata`:
+Go to MQTT Explorer.
+If you were connected to the broker, you should see a new WIS2 notification published on the topic `origin/a/wis2/<your-centre-id>/metadata`:

 <img alt="MQTT Explorer: WIS2 notification" src="/../assets/img/mqtt-explorer-wis2-notification-metadata.png" width="800">